drmaize/compvision/README.md

 - The deep learning weights and models are also available on GitHub: https://github.com/drmaize/compvision/releases/tag/1.00
 - Fiji ImageJ can be found: https://imagej.net/Fiji/Downloads

+# Docker Instructions
+As an alternative to downloading and installing the packages into your computer, we have packaged everything together into a Docker image for Windows 10.
+Note because the image is a Windows image, Hyper-v virtualization must be enabled; Hyper-V is available on 64-bit versions of Windows 10 Pro, Enterprise, and Education.
+It is not available on the Home edition.

+To download Docker on Windows:  https://docs.docker.com/docker-for-windows/install/

+Once installed, go to Settings (gear symbol) -> General -> Uncheck use the WSL2 backend.
+Then, in the Docker Desktop menu on the Windows bottom-right taskbar, right click and hit "Switch to Windows Containers" (https://docs.docker.com/docker-for-windows/#switch-between-windows-and-linux-containers).
+This should set up Docker to accept our image.

+Our image can be found on the Docker Hub: https://hub.docker.com/r/drmaizeproject/windows10.
+Open up a powershell and type docker pull drmaizeproject/windows10:version1 which will download and install our container.
+After that type docker run --dns 8.8.8.8 -p 8080:80 -itd --memory="30G" --name drmaize drmaizeproject/windows10:version1 to start a container from the image and then docker exec -it drmaize powershell to open a powershell inside the container.
+Note that the docker run command given here gives 30G of memory to the container to use -- you can raise or lower this but you must give the container enough memory to handle your data.

+Inside the container, example data is at C:\Data.
+The various modules can be found under C:\Program Files\ and C:\Program Files\University of Delaware.
+We have set the path to include the modules so they can be run from anywhere on the filesystem. e.g. SkeletonConnectCode.exe C:\Data\example_skel_to_connect.tif C:\Results\connected_skeleton.tif.
+Python is also installed globally.
+The only exception to this is the segmentation python file must be referenced when using python or CD'd into the local directory containing it, e.g. cd "C:\Program Files\University of Delaware\Segmentation\" and python SegmentObjects.py -i C:\Data\example_surface_raw.png -o C:\Results\cell_seg_from_alg.png -a cell_architecture.json -w cell_weights.h5

 # Surface Estimation
 Surface estimation is the process of taking a 3D stack and finding the depth of the surface for each pixel in a 2D view from above.
 This allows quantification of the depth of the pathogen and quantification of features that lie on the surface of the plant (e.g. stomata segmentation and locations).
 We use an active contour/snake optimization with uniformly initialized control points to perform this.